Plum pudding model

 One idea that was proposed is referred to as the plum pudding model.
 The positive charge (proton) is distributed all through the atom while the negative charges (electrons) were randomly existing in the atom.

 Further investigation by other scientists, namely Niels Bohr and Ernest Rutherford, disproved the plum pudding model.
 Instead, research showed that the positive charge of the atom was existent only in the center at the nucleus.
 In addition, negative charges (electrons) orbited the nucleus.
+Electrons orbit stably (without radiating) in only specific orbits.
+It is a semiclassical model in which electron motion around the nucleus is restricted by the quantum rule.
+In this model electrons can gain or lose energy if they jump from an orbit to another

 The electrons exist in the atom in orbitals and in discrete, distinct energy levels.
 The atom has different energy levels for the electrons to occupy.
 The energy level is denoted by the letter n which can only be an integer starting at 1 and incrementing by 1.
 So, n can equal 1, 2, 3, etc.